anandmoghan/gpa-calculator/README.md

-# NITC GPA Calculator
+#GPA Calculator
-Calculates GPA of NITC students from gradecard pdf.
+Calculates GPA of students from gradecard pdf, currently implemented just for National Institute of Technology, Calicut students.